Hyperbolicity, degeneracy, and expansion of random intersection graphs: Conclusion and open problems

-{ \textbf{Acknowledgments:} The authors thank Kevin Jasik of RWTH Aachen University for running the experiments.
-Portions of this research are a product of the ICERM research cluster ``Towards Efficient Algorithms Exploiting Graph Structure'', co-organized by B. Sullivan, E. Demaine, and D. Marx in April 2014.

-N. Lemons funded by the Department of Energy at Los Alamos National Laboratory under contract DE-AC52-06NA25396 through the LDRD Program.
+{ \textbf{Acknowledgments:} The authors would like to thank Kevin Jasik of RWTH Aachen University for generating the data for the $p$-centered coloring experiment.
+Portions of this research are a product of work started during the ICERM research cluster ``Towards Efficient Algorithms Exploiting Graph Structure'', co-organized by B. Sullivan, E. Demaine, and D. Marx in April 2014.
+N. Lemons funded by the Department of Energy at Los Alamos National Laboratory under contract DE-AC52-06NA25396 through the Laboratory-Directed Research and Development Program.
 F. S\'anchez Villaamil funded by DFG-Project RO 927/13-1 ``Pragmatic Parameterized Algorithms''.
-B.~D.~Sullivan supported in part by DARPA GRAPHS/SPAWAR Grant N66001-14-1-4063, the Gordon \& Betty Moore Foundation, and the National Consortium for Data Science.
+B.~D.~Sullivan supported in part by DARPA GRAPHS/SPAWAR Grant N66001-14-1-4063, the Gordon \& Betty Moore Foundation under DDD Investigator Award GBMF4560, and the National Consortium for Data Science.
 Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of DARPA, SSC Pacific, DOE, the Moore Foundation, or the NCDS. }